Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 The 2018 series was claimed by New Zealand, after they won the first two matches in convincing fashion.

 The third match – also won by the All Blacks – was played in Yokohama, just outside Tokyo.
-The match gave both teams an opportunity to experience conditions in Japan ahead of the 2019 Rugby World Cup, which will be the first such tournament to be held in Asia.
+The match gave both teams an opportunity to experience conditions in Japan ahead of the 2019 Rugby World Cup, which was the first such tournament to be held in Asia.

 The All Blacks won the first two Tests and thus the Bledisloe Cup for a 15th consecutive year, defeating the Wallabies 54-34 in Sydney, and 35-29 in Dunedin.

 The third and final game was played in Australia following the conclusion of the Rugby Championship and saw the Wallabies get a dead rubber victory.

 |Sat Aug 19||Australia 34 def. by New Zealand 54||ANZ Stadium|